lc/rickrolllogs/README.md

 # RickRollLogs

-a tool to rick roll access logs
+A tool to rick roll access logs

+## why:
+I'm sorry, I was bored

 ## usage: